Cotton

 Regenerative cotton

 One of the focus areas of our cotton sourcing is to scale regenerative farming practices in cotton production.
 We have invested in several projects in India that will support thousands of farmers.
-These projects aim to improve soil health, which will restore and enhance biodiversity as well as help farmers become climate resilient, among other things.
+These projects aim to improve soil health, which will restore and enhance biodiversity, as well as help farmers become climate resilient, among other things.
 We will place our first orders for regenerative cotton in 2023.

 We publish our Sustainability Disclosure annually.
 In this document, we set out our goals and the progress we’ve made in the previous year.
 Find the latest version here.
 More up to date information can be included on this page.